JeanBonheur01/MySQL_CustomerBehaviour/README.md

 - Customer A and C tend to buy more Ramen, while customer B purchases a more equal variety of items.

-- Customers A has more points in the members club compared to B; customer C is not yet a menber.
+- Customers A has more points in the members club compared to B; customer C is not yet a member.

 ### Recommendations